-The PIUG is pleased to announce the preliminary list of presenters at the Plenary Sessions for the PIUG 2020 Annual Conference.
-When planning your trip to the conference, please keep the following events in mind so that you do not miss out on a valuable opportunity.
+The PIUG is pleased to announce the Plenary Sessions for the PIUG 2020 Annual Conference.
+When planning your virtual trip to the conference, please keep the following events in mind so that you do not miss out on any valuable opportunities.

 PLEASE BE ADVISED that attendees and speakers who are not members of PIUG will not have post-conference access to the conference presentations posted on the PIUG wiki, which is a PIUG member benefit.
 To enable post-conference access to PIUG conference presentations, and to also save significantly on PIUG conference registration fees, BECOME A MEMBER of PIUG by going to the PIUG Membership page.